nkoturovic/nixos-dotfiles/README.md

 sudo nixos-rebuild switch --flake .#kotur-pc
 ```

-To avoid using .#kotur-pc, you can create a symlink - is it possible??
+To avoid using .#kotur-pc, you can create a symlink
+(this is possible because the current hostname is default output inspected by nixos-rebuild)
+kotur-pc -> (nixos)

 ```sh
 cd /etc/